 Southeastern Five-lined, Skink Plestiodon inexpectatus

-Description: A moderately large, shiny lizard (5.5 to 8.5 inches in length) with highly variable color pattern.
+The Southeastern Five-lined Skink distribution across Tennessee is poorly known.
+They occur from the Appalachian Mountains in the southeast corner to the Mississippi River in the western coastal plain.
+They are a moderately large, shiny lizard (5.5 to 8.5 inches in length) with a highly variable color pattern.
 Body color is usually brown or black with 5 white or yellowish stripes extending onto the tail.
-Middle stripe is often thinner than others.
+The middle stripe is often thinner than the others.
 Adult males have brown or bronze backs and often lose the middle stripe; they also have reddish or orange coloration on the head during the breeding season.
 Adult females typically are more faded, but retain stripes and coloration.
 Juveniles have a bright blue tail and distinct stripes.

 Similar Species: Easily confused with Broad-headed Skink and Common Five-lined Skink; positive identification can only be assured by examination of the scales.
-Broad-headed Skinks have 5 labial scales (along the upper lip between the nose and eye) and Common Five-lined Skinks have enlarged middle row of scales under the tail.
+Broad-headed Skinks have 5 labial scales (along the upper lip between the nose and eye), and Common Five-lined Skinks have an enlarged middle row of scales under the tail.

 Habitat: Found in a variety of wooded habitats, but generally prefers drier sites than similar species.
 Often seen on fallen trees, limbs, stumps, logs, fences, and rock piles; will occasionally climb trees when threatened.